State Budget Proposal and School Funding - Recorded Workshop

 The Marin County Elections Department hires high school students to work at polling places on Election Day.
 Many students have received credit for community service, used this experience as part of their class project, or included this information on their college application.
 Student poll workers receive a stipend for their service and attending a poll worker training class.
 For complete information, please read the Cover Letter to Teachers and "What is the Student Poll Worker Program" brochure from the County of Marin Elections Department.
 Interested students must submit the Application/Nomination Form and return it to the County of Marin Elections Department no later than February 3, 2020.
 Please ensure this information reaches all eligible students prior to that time.

-Please refer to the attached flyer for a listing of upcoming Equity and Inclusion events taking place in Marin County for February, March, and April 2020.
+Equity and Inclusion events taking place in Marin County for February, March, and April 2020.

 Dominican University Barowsky School of Business is presenting this Leadership Lecture Series.